Quicr/old-quicr-spec/quicr-spec.md

 The downstream typically runs over same connection as the upstream once it is opened.
 The subscribe must sent a Sub request for the named data it wants to receive.
-The name can be truncated by missing the right most segments of the name in which case it will act as a wild car subscription to all names that match the provided part of the name.
+The name can be truncated by missing the right most segments of the name in which case it will act as a wild card subscription to all names that match the provided part of the name.
 For example, in an web conferencing use case, the client may subscribe to just the origin and ResourceID to get all the media for a particular